unreproducible/tinysnakes/Lesson3.md

 ```

 Your program should run and you are now accessing the sensor and could do things with it.

+The sensor we are using, the BMP280, uses the same interface as it's larger cousin the BME280, however the BMP280 does not have a humidity sensor, and thus the 3rd field will always be 0.
+This is normal.

 ## Going Further ##
 * Make a website that tells you the temperature and pressure